Macizo Guaiquinima

 Climate And Weather

-The park experiences a humid tropical climate throughout the year, with the summit experiencing persistent cloud immersion and heavy orographic rainfall.
-Annual precipitation on the tepui exceeds 3,000mm, with moisture delivered by trade winds rising against the ancient sandstone walls.
-The lowland areas surrounding the tepui receive 2,000-2,500mm annually.
-Temperatures in the lowlands range from 24-32°C while the summit is considerably cooler at 10-18°C. The tepui summit is frequently shrouded in clouds for days at a time, maintaining the perpetually moist conditions that sustain the specialized summit flora.
-Lightning is a frequent occurrence due to the tepui's elevation.
+The monument experiences a humid tropical climate throughout the year, with the summit experiencing persistent cloud immersion and heavy orographic rainfall.
+Annual precipitation on the tepui summit is approximately 3,750 mm annually, with moisture delivered by trade winds rising against the ancient sandstone walls.
+[1] The lowland areas surrounding the tepui receive 2,000–2,500 mm annually.
+Temperatures in the lowlands range from 24–32°C while the summit is considerably cooler at 10–18°C. The tepui summit is frequently shrouded in clouds for days at a time, maintaining the perpetually moist conditions that sustain the specialised summit flora.

 Human History